 We estimate a logit mixture vector autoregressive model describing monetary policy transmission in the euro area over the period 2003Q1-2019Q4 with a special emphasis on credit conditions.
 With the help of this model, monetary policy transmission can be described as mixture of two states (e.g., a normal state and a crisis state), using an underlying logit model determining the relative weight of these states over time.
-We show that shocks to the credit spread and shocks to credit standards directly lead to a reduction of real GDP growth, whereas shocks to the quantity of credit are slightly less important in explaining growth fluctuations.
-The credit spread and - to some extent - credit standards are also the key determinants of the underlying state of the economy in the logit submodel.
-Together with a more pronounced transmission of monetary policy shocks in the crisis state, this provides further evidence for a financial accelerator in the euro area.
+We show that a widening of the credit spread and a tightening of credit standards directly lead to a reduction of real GDP growth, whereas shocks to the quantity of credit are less important in explaining growth fluctuations.
+The credit spread and - to some extent - credit standards are also the key determinants of the underlying state of the economy in the logit submodel; the prevalence of the crisis state is more pronounced in times of adverse credit conditions.
+Together with a stronger transmission of monetary policy shocks in the crisis state, this provides further evidence for a financial accelerator in the euro area.
 Finally, the detrimental effect of credit conditions is also reflected in the labor market.